 Washington and his successor John Adams delivered the speech in person each year of their Presidencies.
 Thomas Jefferson, the third President, abandoned the practice of giving a State of the Union in person.
-He, reportedly, believed that the practice was too regal, akin to the British Monarch delivering the throne speech at the State Opening of Parliament.
-Some, however, have speculated that he did not deliver the message in person on account of his lackluster speaking skills.
+He reportedly believed that the practice was too regal, akin to the British Monarch delivering the throne speech at the State Opening of Parliament.
+Some, however, have speculated that he did not deliver the message in person because of his lackluster speaking skills.
 Instead, he sent a written message, and House and Senate clerks read it.
-Regardless of the reason Jefferson declined to give the speech in person, for over a century his successors invariably followed his lead.
+Regardless of the reason Jefferson declined to give the speech in person, for over a century, his successors invariably followed his lead.

 As can be expected of an event of its stature, the State of the Union is a highly ritualized affair.
 Today, the Speaker of the House sends the President a letter inviting him to deliver the State of the Union in the House Chamber.

 In addition to the Speaker’s letter, the House and Senate adopt a concurrent resolution to hold a joint session.
 Notably, the concurrent resolution does not use the phrase “State of the Union” but simply notes that Congress shall gather “for the purpose of receiving such communication as the President of the United States shall be pleased to make to them.”
 The concurrent resolution also specifies a date and time for them to meet.